jpmouraa/joaomoura05/README.md

 ### Hi there 👋

-- 🎲 I’m Data Science and Artificial Intelligence Student at PUCRS
+- 🎲 Bachelor of Data Science and Artificial Intelligence
-- 💻 I’m working at ADP Brazil Labs as Data Scientist

 ## Statistics